Marker Training

 Free Shaping

-When the dog is conditioned to the sound you can also use the markers to free shape behaviors.
-See the Free Shaping handout for more information.
+Once your dog understands markers, you can use them to shape behaviors.
+See the Free Shaping handout for details.

 Videos